Ultimaker/Meta/general/generic_code_conventions.md

 ## Lines and length
 There is no hard limit on the line length, but as a thumb of rule, try to keep it to at most 120 characters.
+It is recommended to not let your IDE wrap lines.
+This allows for easier version control amongst peers.

 A single line SHOULD only contain one statement.